 There is so much to love about these healthy banana oatmeal muffins!
 Easy to make in one bowl, plus the combination of whole grain ingredients deliver fiber, potassium, protein, and healthy fats to keep you full longer.

-While whole wheat or spelt flour is often the grain of choice in many of my best healthy muffin recipes, if you need a gluten sensitive muffin make these healthy oatmeal muffins or try naturally gluten free almond flour banana muffins.
+While whole wheat or spelt flour is often the grain of choice in many of my healthy muffin recipes, if you need a gluten sensitive muffin make these healthy oatmeal muffins or try naturally gluten free almond flour banana muffins.

 Ingredients for Healthy Banana Oatmeal Muffins